dekura/dekura.github.io/index.md

 ---

-Last updated on {% include last-updated.txt %}
+Last updated on {% include last-updated.txt %}, Thanks to Bamos for the [blog template](http://bamos.github.io/)